ajeevansiva/TaxRecord-App/README.md

 - `src/app/app.config.ts` - Angular app configuration
 - `src/app/app.ts` - Main Angular app bootstrap
 - `Dockerfile` - Docker build for frontend
+- `nginx.conf` - Custom Nginx config for Angular SPA routing

+##### Nginx Config for Angular SPA
+The `nginx.conf` file ensures that Angular's client-side routing works correctly in production.
+It rewrites all requests to `index.html` so that deep links and browser refreshes work as expected.
+This is copied into the Nginx container by the frontend Dockerfile.

 #### Orchestration
 - `docker-compose.yml` - Multi-container orchestration for full stack app